-The College has established an encumbrance system to track its outstanding commitments on construction projects and other purchases.
-Outstanding commitments on construction contracts were \$729,150.60 and on other purchases were \$560,307.42 at June 30, 2017.
+The College has established an encumbrance system to track its outstanding commitments on construction projects.
+Outstanding commitments on construction contracts were \$1,094,159.83 at June 30, 2017.

-NOTE 16 - CHANGES IN FINANCIAL ACCOUNTING AND REPORTING
+NOTE 15 - CHANGES IN FINANCIAL ACCOUNTING AND REPORTING

 For the fiscal year ended June 30, 2017, the College implemented the following pronouncements issued by the Governmental Accounting Standards Board (GASB):